The Well Worn Shoes

 • Photography

-I also love to research new places and countries, and that’s ultimately what led me to offer Trip Planning Services and Itineraries – let me do that research heavy lifting for you!
+I also love to research new places and countries, and that’s ultimately what led me to offer Itineraries – let me do that research heavy lifting for you!

 It’s nice to meet you.
 I hope you’ll stick around for a while and see where these well worn shoes are off to next (see what I did there?
 Haha).